Registering Your Car to be Used to Enforce Child Support Payments

 What Can you do if You Cannot Afford Your Child Support Payments

 As stated above, it is an obligation on all parents to make child support payments, however as also noted there is a concern that parents who are already unable to afford their child support payments will not be able to catch up at all if they do not have a car and an ability to legally drive.
 Fortunately, there are well-established policies and procedures that a parent can employ if they cannot afford their child support payment.

 Child Support payments can be modified through a court hearing or through a process known as Child support review process (CSRP).
 Generally, a child support order may be modified if:

 - It has been three or more years since the order was established or last modified and the monthly amount of the child support ordered differs by either 20 percent or $100 from the amount that would be awarded according to child support guidelines; or

 - A material and substantial change in circumstances have occurred since the child support order was last set.

 Under the Texas Family Code a material and substantial change in circumstances means that at least the noncustodial parent’s income has either increased or decreased, the noncustodial parent is legally responsible for additional children, the children’s medical insurance coverage has changed, or the children’s living arrangements have changed.

 An Experienced Houston Family Law Attorney Is Ready To Help

-If you are concerned that you will not be able to renew your vehicle registration because of the Attorney General’s new policy or you would like to modify your child support obligations or payments contact the Houston family law attorneys at Queenan Law to set up a free legal consultation about your family law matter at (817) 476-1797.
+If you are concerned that you will not be able to renew your vehicle registration because of the Attorney General’s new policy or you would like to modify your child support obligations or payments contact the Arlington family law attorneys at Queenan Law to set up a free legal consultation about your family law matter at (817) 476-1797.